Rwenzori Mountains National Park – (The Mystical Challenge)

-- These are also home to the threatened wildlife species including the African forest elephant, L’Hoest’s monkey, and the eastern chimpanzee.
-Endemic to the park is the Rwenzori black-fronted or red duiker which is known to be a much-localized sub-specie or possibly a separate species.
+- These are also home to threatened wildlife species including the African forest elephant, L’Hoest’s monkey, and the eastern chimpanzee.
+Endemic to the park is the Rwenzori black-fronted or red duiker which is known to be a much-localized sub-species or possibly a separate species.

 Why is Mountain Rwenzori Called a mountain range?

-The Rwenzori Mountains are indeed a range, unlike the free-standing Mount Kilimanjaro which is Africa’s free-standing mountain.
+The Rwenzori Mountains National Park is indeed a range, unlike the free-standing Mount Kilimanjaro which is Africa’s free-standing mountain.

 We also go ahead to show you how to best plan your safari as well as offer you sample packages with a free quote to help you plan your Climbing Safaris to Rwenzori Mountains National Park Uganda.